dieterich-lab/clinical_deid/README.md

 |--|--|--|--|--|
 |         PHI   |    0.99  |    0.96   |   0.98  |    8080|

+*The model currently does not recognize the AGE class in the i2b2 data set properly.
+This might be due to the small amount of samples in the training set (14 token) and the test set (3 samples).
+We did not do any in-depth evaluations, to fix this issue until now.*

 ## References
 <a id="1">[1]</a>
 Richter-Pechanski P, Amr A, Katus HA, Dieterich C,